quickstark/demo-gallery/DOCKER.md

 ### CI/CD Deployment

-The project includes CircleCI configuration for automated deployments:
+The project uses GitHub Actions for automated deployments:

-1. **Build**: Builds Docker image on every commit
+1. **Build**: Builds Docker image on push to main
-2. **Push**: Pushes to Docker Hub with version tags
+2. **Push**: Pushes to Docker Hub with version tags (latest, VERSION-SHA, SHA)
-3. **Deploy**: Automatically deploys to configured servers
+3. **Deploy**: Automatically deploys to Ubuntu server

-#### Required CircleCI Contexts

-- `docker-hub`: Docker Hub credentials
-- `tailscale`: Tailscale OAuth credentials
-- `deployment`: SSH keys and server config
-- `app-config`: Runtime environment variables
+4. **Tag**: Creates Git tags and GitHub Releases on VERSION file changes

+See [DEPLOYMENT.md](./DEPLOYMENT.md) for complete deployment documentation.

 ### Building for Production